united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/intro/info.md

 ### Conventions

-Throughout the scenario the following conventions are used:
+Throughout the scenario, the following conventions are used:

 > &#10071; Important information